ctkelley/SIAMFANLEquations.jl/docs/src/index.md

    - The secant method
    - You have the option to do an Armijo line search for all the methods.

-2. ptcsc.jl is pseudo-transient continuation.
+2. ptcsolsc.jl is pseudo-transient continuation.

 ### Nonlinear systems with direct linear solvers: Chapter 2